Estate Planning Trusts Can Preserve Wealth And Accomplish Specific Goals

 - Irrevocable trusts offer greater estate tax savings than revocable trusts but require you to give up control of any assets in the trust.
 This type of trust is beneficial for large real estate holdings and life insurance policies.
 Assets held in an irrevocable trust are not included in your estate for estate tax purposes.

 - Testamentary trusts are trusts that you establish in your will.
 They do not come into existence until you die.
 They are a common mechanism to use for holding the assets that would otherwise go to young children, or to provide control and guidance to young adults.
-Testamentary trusts also can be used to allow you to provide for someone during that person’s lifetime yet still control where the remaining assets are distributed on the person’s death.
+Testamentary trusts also can be used to allow you to provide for someone during that person’s lifetime yet still control where the remaining assets are distributed upon the death of the person.
 Providing for a second spouse and your children from a previous marriage is a common use.

 - Disclaimer trusts are testamentary trusts provided for in the will of the first spouse to die.
 Whether the trust is actually funded is left to the discretion of the surviving spouse.
 Disclaimer trusts are used to minimize estate taxes and still keep the assets in the trust available to provide for the care of the surviving spouse, if necessary.
 Assets held in the disclaimer trust can be excluded from the estate of the second spouse.

-- Supplemental needs trusts/Special needs trusts are special trusts used to allow disabled individuals to qualify for public benefits like medical assistance but still have assets available to provide for things that the government will not pay for.
-More information on these trusts can be found here.
+- Supplemental needs trusts/special needs trusts are special trusts used to allow disabled individuals to qualify for public benefits like medical assistance but still have assets available to provide for things that the government will not pay for.

 Trusts are very flexible devices and have many other options, tax implications and requirements that you should discuss with an experienced lawyer.

 A trustee is a fiduciary and is held to a high standard of care and diligence.
 Trustees have control over the trust assets but the assets do not belong to them.
-The trustees have to keep focused on the needs of the beneficiaries of the trust and cannot use the money for the trustees’ own benefit.
+The trustees have to keep the focus on the needs of the beneficiaries of the trust and cannot use the money for their own benefit.
 The trustees have to periodically account to the beneficiary for how assets in the trust are being spent and invested.
 Beneficiaries have the right to challenge how the assets are being spent or invested.

 We can help trustees in properly administering the trust, and we can help the trustees if problems arise.
 We can also help beneficiaries in knowing and enforcing their rights.